dreamcat4/teleport-sh-extras/README.md

   * takes grep flags and syntax just omit the <files> at the end
   * tries to remove any troublesome escape or control characters
   * outputs results to stdout, just like grep - because it is grep!
+  * exports all matching session guids as \$tgrep_guids env variable
-  * also copy each matching session guid to clipboard
+  * also copies matching session guids to xwindows clipboard

 tless:

   * tgrep then open in less program each matching log file in turn
   * takes grep flags and syntax just like tgrep
   * tries to remove any troublesome escape or control characters
+  * exports all matching session guids as \$tgrep_guids env variable
-  * also copy each matching session guid to clipboard
+  * also copies matching session guids to xwindows clipboard

 topen: